noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 [Those words sure give you a lot of leeway, don’t you think?]

 Well, besides...
-Even though I say all that, being with Alice is fun.... wait, the heck are you smiling about, idiot!
+Even though I say all that, being with Alice is fun... wait, the heck are you smiling about, idiot!

 [It can’t be helped.
 Well, it seems like Kaito-san really wanna go on a date